-- 59. Heirloom Beans, variety named, 6 - 60.
-Heirloom Lemon Cucumbers, variety named, 2 - 61.
-Heirloom Kale, variety named, 3 large leaves - 62.
-Heirloom Swiss Chard, variety named, 1 head - 63.
-Heirloom Tomatoes, variety named, 3 - 64.
-Heirloom organic seed Tomatoes, variety named, 3 - 65.
+- 57. Heirloom Beans, variety named, 6 - 58.
+Heirloom Lemon Cucumbers, variety named, 2 - 59.
+Heirloom Kale, variety named, 3 large leaves - 60.
+Heirloom Swiss Chard, variety named, 1 head - 61.
+Heirloom Tomatoes, variety named, 3 - 62.
+Heirloom organic seed Tomatoes, variety named, 3 - 63.
 Any Heirloom vegetable you are growing in your garden not listed above, variety named, 1

-66. Display of Vegetables
+64. Display of Vegetables

-- To illustrate that garden crops form an essential part of our economy and that high quality vegetables are produced. - Minimum of 10 different vegetables in the display. - A card must accompany each entry with information on the production of the vegetables. - Each vegetable must have a name card attached as to their variety. - Only one vegetable of each variety to be shown. - A 3' x 3' tray will be provided by the Society and must be used to display your vegetables.
+- To illustrate that garden crops form an essential part of our economy and that high quality vegetables are produced. - Minimum of 10 different vegetables in the display. - A card must accompany each entry with information on the production of the vegetables. - Each vegetable must have a name card attached as to their variety. - Only one vegetable of each variety to be shown. - Suitably displayed in a container of your choice, not exceeding 24" square.

-67. Collection of Vine Vegetables and/or Vine Fruits
+65. Collection of Vine Vegetables and/or Vine Fruits

-- Minimum of 5 different vine vegetables/fruits in the display. - Only one variety of each vine vegetable and/or vine fruit to be shown. - Each vine vegetable and/or vine fruit must have a name card attached as to their variety. - A miniature wooden wheelbarrow will be provided by the Society and must be used to display your vine vegetables and/or vine fruits.
+- Minimum of 5 different vine vegetables/fruits in the display. - Only one variety of each vine vegetable and/or vine fruit to be shown. - Each vine vegetable and/or vine fruit must have a name card attached as to their variety. - Suitably displayed in a container of your choice, not exceeding 24" in either length or width.